lessy-community/lessy/docs/production_environment.md

 - backend is run on top of Ruby on Rails
 - frontend is built with VueJS and you'll need Node and NPM to compile it
 - database must be PostgreSQL
+- Redis is used as message broker to keep backend in sync with frontend
-- emails must be sent through a SMTP server (that's the main difference with development environment!)
+- emails must be sent through a SMTP server

 For the rest, we let you find information in `Dockerfile` and in the next sections of this document.